What is the value of design? Is design a worthy investment?

 A quote from Leading Business by Design by General Manager, Innovation, Diageo.

-The second, answer to the question about the financial impact of the design, is that design is not your traditional optional investment that you make in order to receive measurable profit in the future.
+The second, answer to the question about the financial impact of the design, is that design is not the traditional optional investment that you make in order to receive measurable profit in the future.
 Instead,

 Design is a continuous process of improvement, of innovation.